euler-xyz/liboracle/README.md

 ### Small Ticks

 Internally, LibOracle quantises these ticks down further into `int16`s for storage in its ring buffer.
-Essentially it divides the tick values by `256` and then truncates (actually it adds or subtracts `128` first, to implement rounding -- this is a mid-step quantisation).
+Essentially it divides the tick values by `256` and then rounds (it adds or subtracts `128` and then truncates -- this is a mid-step quantisation).

 Small ticks have minimum and maximum vaues of `-32767` and `32767`, providing the following density: